top of page

 - Newcastle University 1978-80 - MFA Painting - dissertation on Matthias Grunewald's Isenheim Altarpiece - personal tutor was Professor Kenneth Rowntree.

-- Loughborough College of Art & Design 1971-74 - DipAD Fine Art - major in Painting supported by Printmaking, with course in History of Art 1960s-Present and dissertation on American Abstract Expressionism - tutors included the Royal Academy of Art painter Doug Kemp.
+- Loughborough College of Art & Design 1971-74 - DipAD Fine Art - major in Painting supported by Printmaking, with course in History of Art 1960s-Present and dissertation on American Abstract Expressionism - tutors included the Royal Academy Schools painter Doug Kemp.

-- Mansfield College of Art 1969-71 - Foundation Art Course - curriculum reflected Bauhaus interdisciplinary principles - tutors included the Welsh painter Philip Muirden of the Royal Academy of Art.
+- Mansfield College of Art 1969-71 - Foundation Art Course - curriculum reflected Bauhaus interdisciplinary principles - tutors included the Welsh painter Philip Muirden of the Royal Academy Schools.

 Art-related travel: 10,000 mile road trip through nine states in Western America from California to New Mexico, crossing the Alberta Prairies to paint huge canvases in the Rocky Mountains, and a road trip through France from Dunkirk via Paris and south to the French Riviera.